trisfaizal/Marketing-Site/_posts/2015-05-12-cloudcannon jekyll support now in public beta.md

 The [CloudCannon site](http://cloudcannon.com) and our [documentation website](http://docs.cloudcannon.com) already run on CloudCannon using Jekyll.

 ### Open office hours planned
 <!-- remove this section after Office Hours on Thurs 14 May -->

 To assist you in getting started with Jekyll we are scheduling a drop-in &#39;office hours&#39; session this week via Google Hangout.
-This will take place on <strong> Thursday 14th May</strong> at:
+This will take place on ** Thursday 14th May** at:

 *   2pm San Fran time
 *   5pm New York time